carlneto/Indexer/README.md

 # Indexer

-This data structure allows ultra fast text file indexing as well as smart searching.
+This data structure allows fast text file content indexing as well as smart searching.